Mumble-SRL/MBNetworkingSwift/README.md

 # Installation

+## Swift Package Manager
+With Xcode 11 you can start using [Swift Package Manager](https://swift.org/package-manager/) to add MBNetworkingSwift to your project.
+Follow those simple steps:

+* First of in Xcode go to: File > Swift Packages > Add Package Dependency.
+* Enter `https://github.com/Mumble-SRL/MBNetworkingSwift.git` in the "Choose Package Repository" dialog and press Next.
+* Specify the version using rule "Up to Next Major" with "1.0.6" as its earliest version and press Next.
+* Xcode will try to resolving the version, after this, you can choose the `MBNetworkingSwift` library and add it to your app target.

 ## CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate MBNetworkingSwift into your Xcode project using CocoaPods, specify it in your Podfile: